-CIS 148 - Cloud Computing Concepts
+CIS148 Cloud Computing Concepts

 This course is divided into two parts: the first part discusses cloud computing architecture and the second part introduces cloud computing security concepts.
 First, students will be introduced to cloud computing and review a wide variety of currently available solutions.
 Students will become familiar with: why industry uses cloud computing, cloud characteristics, cloud models, and deployment methods.
 The student will gain a solid understanding of hardware, storage, thin clients, and virtualization in the cloud computing platform.
 The second part of this course will discuss the cloud security fundamentals and virtualization security management.
-Prerequisite: CIS106

-CIS 150 - Networking I
+CIS150 Networking I

 This course focuses on an introduction to networking technology and its implementation.
-The course conducts an inexamination depth of microcomputer setup and implementation, troubleshooting skills, networking networking troubleshooting, basic security implementation, basic security troubleshooting, Interpersonal communication skills and personal management, introduction to topologies for different types of networks, familiarity of connectivity devices, and various LAN and WAN services.
+The course conducts an in-depth examination of microcomputer setup and troubleshooting skills, networking implementation, networking troubleshooting, basic implementation, basic security troubleshooting, Interpersonal communication skills and personal management, introduction to topologies for different types of networks, familiarity of connectivity devices, and various LAN and WAN